RC Airplanes Simplified

 The increased pitch should overcome the increased drag of the extra blade(s).

-Enlarging the Hole.
+Enlarging the Hole

-The center hole in the prop hub, may need enlarging to suit the engine being used.
+The center hole in the propellers hub, may need enlarging to suit the engine being used.
 The hole needs to be a slip fit over the prop shaft.
 Too large and the prop will tend to be off-center and unbalanced, producing excessive vibration.

 It is not recommended to drill out the center hole in RC airplane propellers.